 Solid gold toilet stolen from Britain's Blenheim Palace World Heritage Site

-LONDON: A gang of thieves on Saturday (Sep 14) stole an 18-carat gold toilet from an art exhibition at Britain's Blenheim Palace, police said, causing flooding to the World Heritage Site.
+LONDON: A gang of thieves on Saturday (Sep 14) stole a fully functional 18-carat gold toilet from Britain's Blenheim Palace, where it had been installed as an art exhibit, police said on Saturday (Sep 14).

+The toilet, valued at more than US$5 million, was part of an exhibition of work by Italian conceptual artist Maurizio Cattelan.
+It opened two days ago at the 18th-century stately home in Oxfordshire, a UNESCO World Heritage Site.

-The fully-functioning piece by Italian artist Maurizio Cattelan, dubbed "America", was once displayed at New York's Guggenheim museum and offered on loan to US President Donald Trump.
+Named "America", the toilet was once displayed at New York's Guggenheim museum and offered on loan to US President Donald Trump.

 "The offenders broke into the palace overnight and left the scene at about 4.50am.
 No-one was injured during the burglary," local police said.